jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 ## Installation and setup
 ### Using Freeplane addon "h2aFreeplane-v2.0.addon.mm"
-1. Install the mindmapping software Freeplane (https://docs.freeplane.org/) (ideally most recent version 1.12.8 or newer (tested for Linux 1.12.5 and Windows 1.12.8), for older versions see [section below ](#using-freeplane-scripts))
+1. Install the mindmapping software Freeplane (https://docs.freeplane.org/) (ideally most recent version 1.12.8 or newer (tested for Linux 1.12.5 and Windows 1.12.8), for older versions see [section below](#using-freeplane-scripts))
-2. Download the Freeplane addon "h2aFreeplane-v2.0.addon.mm" and save it somewhere on your PC
+2. Download the Freeplane addon "h2aFreeplane-v2.0.addon.mm" (see releases) and save it somewhere on your PC
 3. Install the addon (Procedure: [Freeplane Addons](https://docs.freeplane.org/getting-started/Add-ons_(install).html))
     - In Freeplane, select Tools -> Add-ons -> Search and install -> Install add-on from a known location -> Search: select the file "h2aFreeplane-v2.0.addon.mm" from where you saved it
     - Click on "Install" (it might take 30 seconds until any message box pops up, because the prebuilt Python executables are about 100 MB large and need to be unpacked)
     - If the installation was successful, restart Freeplane.
-If the installation failed, see end of this section)
+If the installation failed, see [section below](#using-freeplane-scripts))
 4. After successful installation and restart (might be necessary to restart twice to resolve "Permission denied" error message), you should see Tools -> h2aFreeplane -> h2aFreeplane
 5. You can assign hotkeys to the execution of both scripts.
-I prefer "alt+h" for exeuction of "H2a Freeplane", and "alt+p" for execution of "H2a Open Pdf on Annot Page"
+I prefer "alt+h" for execution of "H2a Freeplane", and "alt+p" for execution of "H2a Open Pdf on Annot Page"
 6. To hide the attributes and attribute symbols for the annotation nodes: View->Node attributes->"Hide all attributes" and turn off "Show icon for attributes"

 Note: What does "h2aFreeplane-v2.0.addon.mm" install, where, and why